-- A suspicion that a partner is unfaithful, with no reason believe it
+- A suspicion that a partner is unfaithful, with no reason to believe it

 Compulsive habits include the number of workers.
 Few are described here.

 - Doing a task in a specific order.
 Every time or certain “good number” of times

 - Needing to count things like steps and bottles.

 - Fear of touching doorknobs, and using public toilets, or shaking hands.

-Compulsions:- Are excessive, repetitive, purposeful behaviors that affected people feel to must do to prevent and reduce the anxiety the cases by their obsessive thought or to neutralize their obsessions example are :
+Compulsions are excessive, repetitive, purposeful behaviors that affected people feel to must do to prevent and reduce the social anxiety or the Generalized anxiety cases by their obsessive thought or to neutralize their obsessions example are :

 The degree of insight varies most people with OCD recognized to the same degree that the beliefs underlying their obsessions are not realistic.
 However occasionally.
-Insight is completely lacking and patients are convinced that the beliefs their obsessions are true and their compulsions are reasonable.
+Insight is completely lacking and patients are convinced that the beliefs of their obsessions are true and their compulsions are reasonable.